What do a law student, an uber driver, and an author all have in common?

 This was when I had the wake-up call about the hard time I had just given my law student housemate 8 hours earlier, and when my Uber driver’s insight hit me like a ton of bricks.

 Personally, I have been experiencing an internal struggle and major roadblock in my career.
-I spent 6 years in university to get a masters degree in digital media, and online marketing is the only experience I’ve cumulated in my professional adult life.
+I spent 6 years in university to get a masters degree in digital media, and digital marketing is the only experience I’ve cumulated in my professional adult life.

 I thought back to how I responded the night before when my law student housemate told me of her sudden desire to switch careers, but this time I felt envious.